Hoboneer/surfraw-tools/docs/advanced-usage.md

 `mkelvis` only generates one elvis per invocation (KISS!), leaving the user free to decide how they want to create many of them.
 An example follows.

-If there are lots of simple elvi, a single text file may be sufficient.
-It shall be called `elvi` here.
+If there are lots of simple elvi, a single text file is enough.
+It will be called `elvi` here.

-First, specify the elvi you want by putting the arguments to `mkelvis` for each elvis to generate on separate lines.
+First, specify the elvi you want by putting the arguments to `mkelvis` for each elvis on separate lines.
 The name should have no whitespace.

 Example `elvi` file: